albertodev01/equations/README.md

 print('${results.guesses.length}');
 ```

-The `integrate()` function returns an `IntegralResults` which is a simple wrapper for 2 values:
+The `integrate()` function returns an `IntegralResults` which simply is a wrapper for 2 values:

-  1. `result`: the actual result, which is the value of the definite integral evaluated within `lowerBound` and `lowerBound`,
+  1. `result`: the value of the definite integral evaluated within `lowerBound` and `lowerBound`,
-  2. `guesses`: the various intermetiate values that brought to the final result.
+  2. `guesses`: the various intermediate values that brought to the final result.

 # Interpolation